Share

 Our annual declaration of compliance explains whether and how we comply, or will comply in the future, with the most recent version of the recommendations made by the government's Commission on the German Corporate Governance Code.

-Transactions in excess of €5,000.00 per calendar year conducted in relation to securities of the Company and associated financial instruments by members of the Management Board and Supervisory Board of Aareal Bank AG and by persons closely associated with them ("managers' transactions") shall be notified within 3 business days and published on the Company's website.
+Transactions in securities of the Company and related financial instruments by members of the Management Board and Supervisory Board of Aareal Bank AG and persons closely related to them (so-called managers' transactions) must be reported within three business days and published on the website.

 Changes in equity interests notified to Aareal Bank Group can be found here.